chzjuou/chzjuou.github.io/content/authors/admin/_index.md

 ---

 <p style="text-align: justify;">
   Hao Chen is currently an Assistant Professor at the Harada Laboratory, Graduate School of Engineering Science, The University of Osaka.
 His research interests include robotic manipulation, dexterous grasping, and visual perception.
-He is leading collaborative research projects with ROBOCIP and Panasonic Connect.
+He is now leading collaborative research projects with ROBOCIP and Panasonic Connect.
 </p>